Trump campaign was warned not to take photos at Arlington before altercation, defense official says

 “This is what we’ve come to expect from Donald Trump and his team,” Tyler said on CNN.
 “Donald Trump is a person who wants to make everything all about Donald Trump.
 He’s also somebody who has a history of demeaning and degrading military service members, those who have given the ultimate sacrifice.”

+Cox’s campaign has apologized for using the photo and politicizing the graveside ceremony.

+“This was not a campaign event and was never intended to be used by the campaign,” the governor wrote in a post on X. “It did not go through the proper channels and should not have been sent.”

-Democratic U.S. Rep. Gerry Connolly of Virginia has called on cemetery officials to come forward publicly and release more information about what happened Monday.
+Democratic U.S. Rep. Gerry Connolly of Virginia has called on cemetery officials to release more information about what happened Monday.

 “It’s sad but all too expected that Donald Trump would desecrate this hallowed ground and put campaign politics ahead of honoring our heroes,” he said.
 “His behavior and that of his campaign is abhorrent and shameful.”

-Trump's running mate JD Vance, speaking at a campaign event in Erie, Pennsylvania, on Wednesday, was asked about the incident and said that “apparently somebody at Arlington Cemetery, some staff member, had a little disagreement with somebody” and “the media has turned this into a national news story.”
+Trump's running mate JD Vance was asked about the incident Wednesday at a campaign event in Erie, Pennsylvania, and said that “apparently somebody at Arlington Cemetery, some staff member, had a little disagreement with somebody” and “the media has turned this into a national news story.”

 He instead tried to focus on the U.S. withdrawal from Afghanistan, calling Harris “disgraceful” for not firing anyone for the deaths of service members in the terror attack.
 The Islamic State group claimed responsibility for the attack.